AnaAdascalitei/Clock_Calendar_Project/README.md

 ## Additional Details
 - The app implements robust validation for user input during registration.
 - The quote fetching service ensures efficient and timely retrieval of data using multi-threading.
+- We addead a zip with the project in case it doesn't work

 ---